ZDelson/GenAIExperiment_AGILECLASS/README.md

 # GenAIExperiment_AGILECLASS
 Gen AI experiment for CS 394 Agile

+Briefly describe what the code is supposed to do.

+The code is supposed to complete web scraping on the front end from YMCA sites in the chicagoland area ands input those into a .csv file

 Does the code work?
 If not, what's broken.

 It works but just inputs the wrong information